aaronleewk/JSON_Project/README.md

     - Representing values:
       - Java Object 'attribute name:attribute value' can represent JSON 'name:value' pairs.
     - Representing structures:
-      - Depends on (1) the position of the object within the object graph (2) the number of attributes the object possesses.
+      - Depends on (1) the position of the object within the object graph (2) the type of attributes the object possesses.
 See 'Classification' section below for more details.
     - Possible structural combinations:
     ```
       { }